 Interest in WWALS:

-Secretary, and Chair of the Outings Committee.
+Former Secretary, and Former Chair of the Outings Committee.
 Elected July 13th 2016 to the remainder of the unexpired term of Garry Gentry, and re-elected.

 Interest in WWALS: